kfriedman/Refinery/README.md

 ## Documentation

-Documentation is available in the the [Website](https://nypltech.atlassian.net/wiki/display/WEB/Refinery) space in Confluence.
+Documentation is available in the [Refinery](https://nypltech.atlassian.net/wiki/spaces/REF) space in Confluence.

 Main components of the Refinery include: